 Sanitizing Your Hands

 Keeping your hands clean while backpacking is super important!
 People get sick while camping and think it’s from contaminated or improperly treated water but sometimes its just from having fecal matter on their hands.
 (Sorry, gross but true!)
 I carry a tiny bottle of hand sanitizer gel and use it after going to the bathroom and before cooking.

 Speaking of contaminated water, you’ll need to make sure that doesn’t happen!
 Unless you are drinking straight from a glacier, there is a good chance that the lake or stream has been contaminated by animals (both the ones that live there and the human variety).
 Always, always, always treat your water!
 There are lots different options from chemical drops to UV lights to filters and purifiers.
 You can also just boil your water.
-I won’t go into the details of each method here – instead head over to MSR’s blog for a great overview.
 No matter what method you choose, make sure you are filtering water into clean containers that haven’t been tainted with untreated water and sanitize your hands before you handle water bottles or containers.

 Cleaning Your Face and Body

 After a day or two on the trail, every backpacker feels a little grimy, a little too covered in sweat, dust, sunscreen, bugspray, etc. We all deal with it in different ways.
 Some people (especially guys!) just tough it out until they get home, but the rest of do have options to clean up a bit.
 Of course prevention is the best idea: I pack a tiny travel sized tube of deodorant and apply it each morning.
 If I do want to wash up I pack along a small washcloth sized microfibre towel.
 It’s great for wiping sweat off my face on hot days or I dip it in water and give myself a sponge bath with it.
 You can also carry a small packet of wet wipes and pack out the used ones with your garbage.